sensei-hacker/inavwiki/Upgrading-from-an-older-version-of-INAV-to-the-current-version.md

 > To determine the version, only the first two numbers are important.

 In general, all comes to the following steps:
-* Get the lastest configurator.
+* Get the latest configurator.
 * Get the current settings from your board
 * Determine the current version and the TARGET of INAV firmware flashed to your flight controller board.
 * Check which values has changed over the newer versions, and adjust your settings as necessary
-* Flash the lastest INAV firmware to your board
+* Flash the latest INAV firmware to your board
 * Paste the adjusted settings on the CLI
 * Upload your preferred font to the OSD chip
 * Take additional upgrading actions if needed

 > Note: Flight controller boards with STM32**F1** chips (like NAZE32 or CC3D) will only work up to the 1.7.3 version.

-## Get the lastest INAV configurator
+## Get the latest INAV configurator

-Download and install the lastest configurator on the [INAV Configurator Releases page](https://github.com/iNavFlight/inav-configurator/releases).
+Download and install the latest configurator on the [INAV Configurator Releases page](https://github.com/iNavFlight/inav-configurator/releases).

 ## Get all the current settings from your flight controller board